awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-cognito-auth.md

 Much of the authentication process occurs in Amazon Cognito, but this chapter offers guidelines and requirements for configuring Amazon Cognito resources to work with Amazon ES domains\.
 [Standard pricing](https://aws.amazon.com/cognito/pricing/) applies to all Amazon Cognito resources\.

 **Tip**
 The first time that you configure a domain to use Amazon Cognito authentication for Kibana, we recommend using the console\.
-Amazon Cognito resources are extremely customizable, and the console can help you identity and understand the features that matter to you\.
+Amazon Cognito resources are extremely customizable, and the console can help you identify and understand the features that matter to you\.

 **Topics**
 + [Prerequisites](#es-cognito-auth-prereq)